Are engineers geniuses? Most aren’t! But like every other profession, there are poor, average, and genius-level engineers.

 But I digress.

-There are some average engineers who may try to come off as smarter than others.
-But these engineers aren’t doing any novel work.
+There are some average engineers who try to come off as smarter than others.
+Yet, they’re not doing any novel work.

 They’ve just worked hard enough with the right amount of focus to get good at one subject.
 This has then landed them a job to do a certain type of work to collect a decent paycheck.